roguetrainer/roguetrainer.github.io/_posts/test.markdown

   }, false);
 </script>

-It looks like China is the largest producer of CO2 emissions in the world followed by the US.
-But there are a few interesting questions you can ask about the data - and the interactive visualization lets you explore those:

- - What was the situation like in 1990 or 1980?
-You can explore this by clicking "options" and changing the year using the drop down.
-(When did China overtook US as the largest polluter?)

- - What if we compare CO2 emissions _per capita_ rather than absolute numbers?
-(It turns out that large developing countries like China and India are no longer the largest polluters...)

- - How is this actually created?
-There is no pre-processing in this demo, but you can still see all the details (like the color scheme) if you click on the "source" button.

-As you can see, it is possible to embed visualization created using The Gamma into your own web page (ping me if you are interested).
-The exmple is part of a larger demo that I created, which shows other interesting aspects of the project.
-Check out the [full version of the CO2 emissions demo](http://thegamma.net/carbon) on The Gamma web site.

 The third example on the page (pie chart) is a bit more interesting, because it implements a simple pre-processing.
 It takes top 6 countries and shows them together with all other countries.
 This is